TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 The object `my_repo#branch#main` scopes down to a specific branch in a specific repo.

-This also means that permissions do not inherit other permissions.
+### Permission Inheritance

+RBAC has no natural sense of permission inheritance.
 For example, if you want to combine `read` and `write` access to an `editor` and `owner` role, then your application needs to know the order of permissions to check (first check if a user has `read`, if not check whether they have `commentor`, if not check whether they have `editor`, if not check whether they have `owner`).

 Complex implementations of ReBAC include permission based inheritance as well, but this comes at the expense of complex schema crafting.

+A simpler approach is to expand a special permission into multiple, [this is how Permission Panther approaches this requirement, with "Permission Groups"](/docs/getting-started/concepts#permission-groups) so that we don't need complex schemas for simple expressions.

+One might consider this a "role", however an inline RBAC solution could require a preposterous amount of changes to a code base to add another permission or role.
+By simply modifying the permissions that a Permission Group expands to, without a single code change we can enable existing Permission Groups to inherit new permissions for recently added features, while having the flexibility to require new permissions for them as well.

-### Future-Proofing
+### Future-Proofing, sort of...

 Since the three components, `entity`, `permission`, and `object` can be any arbitrary data, this gives us the functionality to add future features without making any changes to our authorization system.